 By Clinton Dick

-Clinton Dick is a junior majoring in convergent journalism.
+Clinton Dick is a senior majoring in convergent journalism.
 You may e-mail him at firstname.lastname@example.org.